21 Honest Ways to Improve Your Eyesight Naturally at Home

-"This article may contain Amazon affiliate links (aff).
+"Some articles may contain affiliate links (aff).
 Whenever you buy something through one of these, I get a small commission, without any extra cost to you.
 Thank you!"

 • Myopia, characterized by clear close-up vision but blurry distance vision, is caused by an elongation of the eyeball or irregular curvature of the cornea.